NYC DOT has launched an interactive map for a selection of agency projects.

 Flatbush Avenue is a busy retail and transportation corridor surrounded by thriving neighborhoods with multiple subway stations and bus stops to serve these land uses, resulting in significant pedestrian volumes.
 Flatbush Avenue accommodates high volumes of local and through vehicles, however, the impacts of these vehicles on the pedestrian experience can be negative.
 This project, requested by the North Flatbush Avenue BID, will enhance pedestrian safety and the public realm, integrating all modes of transportation into the streetscape.
 Pedestrian space will be upgraded and in some cases expanded, including sidewalks and several triangles that are formed when Flatbush Avenue intersects with the numbered avenues.

-North Flatbush Streetscape - presented to Brooklyn CB 6 in September 2013 (pdf)
+North Flatbush Streetscape - presented to Brooklyn Community Board 6 in September 2013 (pdf)

 Queens Blvd – Roosevelt Ave to 73rd St